thequietlife/web-hacking/assets/notes.md

 Thurs 13 Jul
 PentesterLab - Unix
 Submitted a bug to apple - found something that didn't do what it is supposed to do. saw it a couple of weeks ago but yesterday it happened again. might as well submit and get apple to look at it

+Fri 14 Jul
+Reading a blog post shared by syngularity0 written by Graham Helton - https://grahamhelton.com/blog/jobs/ Really well written and great to see someones journey

+Sat 15 Jul
+Reading Bugcrowd's Inside the mind of a hacker 2023.
+Use of AI.
+Need to companies to increase scope.